What are forex rates?

 You can better appreciate the real-world impact of forex rates through these practical scenarios:

-1. Travelling and Currency Exchange
+1. Travelling and currency exchange

 When you travel to another country, you require their currency.
 The forex rate determines how much money in local currency you get.
 A favourable exchange rate allows you to have more money in the local currency, making your trip more affordable.